 Growing coral pea vines (Hardenbergia violacea) are native to Australia and are also known as false sarsaparilla or purple coral pea.
 A member of the Fabaceae family, Hardenbergia coral pea information includes three species in Australia with a growth area covering from Queensland to Tasmania.
 A member of the pea flower subfamily in the legume family, Hardenbergia coral pea was named after Franziska Countess von Hardenberg, a 19th century botanist.

 Hardenbergia coral pea appears as a woody, climbing evergreen with dark green leather-like leaves blooming in a mass of dark purple blooms.
 Coral pea tends to be leggy at the base and profuse towards the top, as it clambers over walls or fences.
-In Southeast Australia, it grows as a ground cover over the rocky, shrub filled environment.
+In southeast Australia, it grows as a ground cover over the rocky, shrub filled environment.

 How to Grow Hardenbergia Coral Pea

 Hardenbergia may be propagated via seed and requires acid scarification and pre-soaking in water at least 24 hours before sowing due to its hard seed coat.
-Hardenbergia also needs to germinate in warm temps of at least 70 F. (21 C.).
+Hardenbergia also needs to germinate in warm temps of at least 70 degrees F. (21 C.).

 Other information on coral pea care is to plant in an area with western sun exposure (partial sun-light shade).
 Although it will stand full sun and flowers most profusely in it, coral pea prefers cooler areas and it will burn if planted in full sun surrounded by reflective concrete or asphalt.